 The perfect gift of love is the greatest gift that Christmas brings

-But all is not well with us anymore.
+But all is not well anymore.
 All can never be fully well again for parents who have lost a child.
 Being told “someday” we will be with our child, to “be happy” we have his memories is no consolation.
 None.
 What child would YOU like taken in exchange for wonderful memories?
-The pain and longings of child loss do not cease like they do with other deaths.
-Platitudes like those do not help.
-They only serve to make us feel even more misunderstood and isolated from those around us.
+The pain and longings of child loss do not cease like they do with other deaths, and platitudes make things worse, serving only to make us feel more misunderstood and isolated from those around us.
 The only thing that could take this pain is if our child were back in our arms this holiday where they belong.

 I have accepted that a profound sense of peace and contentment is something I know I will not experience again here on earth.
 What I pray for now is strength, energy and the thoughtfulness it takes to get through this time and to hopefully enjoy some fragments of Christmas along the way.
 These are practices that my help.